 Nick Greer is a writer from Berkeley.
 He holds an MFA Creative Writing from the University of Arizona.

 His chapbook, Glass City, won The Calvino Prize and was published by Salt Hill in 2016.
 His self-help zine, Bad Year, was published in 2021.
 In 2023, he launched Lesser Work, an ongoing collection of marginalia on marginalia.
+His parapolitical giallo, Post Larva / House of the Painted Wolf is forthcoming with Double Negative.

 He also publishes two digital literary journals: Territory, a biannual about maps and other flawed representations, and Goodnight, Sweet Prince, a sporadic zine about side characters in movies and other media.